All Services

 These days, information about elections and election processes isn't always reliable.
 Misinformation is widespread, and it's sometimes difficult to identify or combat every falsehood.
 Because we get much of our information from the internet and national news sources, it's also easy to think that issues reported on elsewhere are impacting us here at home.
 In truth, California's election systems are extremely safe and secure, and all 58 counties have a proven track record of conducting accessible and accurate elections.
 For an overview of current security practices, we urge you to check out this summary from the California Secretary of State.

 The Secretary of State also has a valuable online resource that directly addresses some of the most common rumors regarding elections and voting at Trusted Info.
 We urge you to take a look and see if it has answers to some of your own questions.
 Another great resource from the California Secretary of State is the Voting Law Compliance Handbook, which includes specific questions, examples, and scenarios to help readers better understand important elections and voting facts.
+If you are interested in learning more about voting and voting security from a national perspective, Election FAQs — NASED is useful as well.

 The single most important thing anyone can do is VOTE.
 Most misinformation campaigns are designed to prevent votes or undermine trust in elections.
 If you read something you are unsure of, think about the source of the information and whether the source has anything to gain by publishing or sharing it.